gramos-12/Proto1/README.md

 4/22/2025 Worked on Home Page trying to get 2 images and one paragraph arranged on page.
 Made some progress but still needs work.

 4/22/2025 @ 8:44pm

+4/23/2025 Made changes to all html files & added images